 Business partners in other countries operate efficiently and profitably

 All PeerBerry’s business partners, which currently offer loans on our platform, operate efficiently and profitably.
 We maintain daily contact with our partners in other countries.
 Currently, we do not see any impact on our partners’ business in other markets.
 To keep business sustainable, now our partners focus only on those markets where companies have a proven track record and operate profitably.

 As explained above, to ensure the successful development of the healthy part of the business and to keep a strong Group guarantee for investments in loans issued by not affected lenders, only 50% of the Group’s profits will be used for repayments of war-affected loans.
 As soon as the situation stabilizes, our partners will continue developing their smaller businesses in markets that were not connected to the PeerBerry platform yet.

 We understand that the current geopolitical context is not motivating to increase your investments, and the war-affected part of investments is a visible issue today; that is why our partners will further increase interest in loans currently offered on the PeerBerry platform to compensate the situation we all are in today.

 The increase in interest rates will be announced separately tomorrow morning.

-We also invite you to watch the most recent video interview, in which our investor Jakub Krejci, founder of P2P Empire, spoke with Andrejus Trofimovas, CEO of Aventus Group, on how Group’s business is ready to overcome challenges caused by war and how the Group is prepared to protect investors’ interests.
+We also invite you to watch the most recent video interview, in which our investor Jakub Krejci, founder of P2P Empire, spoke with the CEO of Aventus Group on how the Group’s business is ready to overcome challenges caused by war and how the Group is prepared to protect investors’ interests.
 The interview may be found here.